 The Carnival in Venice is one of of the most beautiful carnivals not only in Italy, but in the whole world.

-Luckily I have been there more than once and I have a few pictures and information about the Carnival that I would like to share with you.
+I have been to Venice during the Carnival more than once and I have a few pictures and information about it that I would like to share with you.

 History of Carnival in Venice

 Carnival has very old origins, it probably derives from the Saturnali in Ancient Rome, a time at the end of the month of December when civil rules were temporarly suspended.